COPlanner: Plan to Roll Out Conservatively but to Explore Optimistically for Model-Based RL: Experiment

 \textbf{Environment and hyperparameter settings}: We use 8 visual control tasks of DMC as our environment.
 In COPlanner-DreamerV3, we learn a latent one-step prediction dynamics model as Plan2Explore~\citep{sekar2020planning}, the ensemble size is 8.
 We set action candidate number $K$ and planning horizon $H_p$ equal to 4 in all tasks.
 For optimistic rate $\alpha_o$ and conservative rate $\alpha_c$, we set them to be 1 and 0.5, respectively.
 All other hyperparameters remain consistent with the original DreamerV3 paper.

-\textbf{\ouralgo significantly improves the sample efficiency and performance of DreamerV3}: From the experiment results in Figure~\ref{fig: visualinput_comparison}, we observe that COPlanner-DreamerV3 improves the sample efficiency and performance significantly over DreamerV3.
-The sample efficiency of COPlanner-DreamerV3 is more than twice that of DreamerV3, and the performance is improved by 23.9\%.
-Besides, LEXA-DreamerV3 has a low sample efficiency and do not perform well.
-This demonstrates the limitation of pure exploration when the goal is to solve specific tasks instead of learning a dynamics model applicable to a variety of tasks.
-After adding real reward as extrinsic reward for explorer learning, LEXA-reward-DreamerV3 delivers performance comparable to DreamerV3 in most environments.
+\textbf{\ouralgo significantly improves the sample efficiency and performance of DreamerV3}: From the experiment results in Figure~\ref{fig: visualinput_comparison}, we observe that COPlanner-DreamerV3 improves the sample efficiency and performance significantly over DreamerV3, {and it demonstrated a significant advantage over DrQv2.
+The sample efficiency of COPlanner-DreamerV3 is more than twice that of DreamerV3, and the performance is improved by 9.6\%.} After adding real reward as extrinsic reward for explorer learning, LEXA-reward-DreamerV3 delivers performance comparable to DreamerV3 in most environments.
 It outperforms DreamerV3 in Cartpole-swingup-sparse and Hopper-stand.
 However, its performance and sample efficiency are still worse than COPlanner-DreamerV3, further indicates the effectiveness of \ouralgo.